 As long as there are unmet needs, there will be bullies, victims, and bystanders.
-Organizational psychology examines the systems that foster the rise of bully triads in schools, the workplace, and in cyberbullying, and provides change in the form of improved policies and procedures, communication and education and development.
-Cyberbullying is a different system to change because the delivery and scope of the interface are unbridled and without checks and balances.
-The bully feeds off of the rewards that temporarily meet the bully's perceived unmet needs and victims and bystanders receive the effects of bullying which mimic the negative control of instrumental conditioning creating feelings of loss concerning safety and love and belonging.
-The educational opportunity is to identify the triad's unmet needs and then provide support to change negative attitudes and beliefs into beliefs about empowerment, self-actualization, and self-efficacy.
+Organizational psychology examines the systems that foster the formation of these bully triads in schools and workplaces.
+Examining unmet needs may provide clues to the changes needed, such as improved policies and procedures, communication, education, and development.
+Cyberbullying is a systemic problem that needs to change because the delivery and scope of the interface are unbridled and lack checks and balances.
+The bully feeds off the rewards that temporarily meet the bully's perceived unmet needs, and victims and bystanders receive the effects of bullying, which mimic the negative control of instrumental conditioning, creating feelings of loss concerning safety, love, and belonging.
+The educational opportunity is to identify the triad's unmet needs and then provide support to change negative attitudes and beliefs into beliefs about empowerment, self-actualization, and self-efficacy. -Dr. Stewart

 The book An Organizational Approach to Workplace Bullying examines organizational culture and wellness in the presence of bully triads.
 The book includes ideas for assessment and performance improvement concerning organizational culture.
 The book addresses possible approaches to improve workplace culture and organizational wellness and to create bully-free environments.